-Stop driving immediately, pull over to the side of the road as soon as it is safe to do so, then shut off your engine and wait for things to cool down.
+STOP DRIVING IMMEDIATELY!.
+Pull over to the side of the road as soon as it is safe to do so, then shut off your engine and wait for things to cool down.

-WARNING: Do not attempt to open the radiator!
+WARNING: Do NOT attempt to open the radiator cap!
 The radiator contains hot water under high pressure.
 Opening the cap on the radiator or a pressurized coolant reservoir could allow steam and water to blow out and burn you.
 There's nothing to be accomplished by opening the cap while the engine is still hot, so let your vehicle sit and cool off.

-After things have cooled down (wait at least half an hour or more), then you can open the radiator cap and check the coolant level if you think it might be low.
+After things have cooled down (wait at least half an hour or more), then you can open the radiator cap or reservoir and check the coolant level.
 Place a rag over the cap first, and slowly turn the cap until it stops at the first detent.
 This should allow residual pressure to be released.
 Wait until all pressure has been released before removing the cap the rest of the way.

-Add water to the radiator if it is low.
-Actually, you should add a 50/50 mixture of antifreeze and water to maintain the proper freezing, boilover and corrosion protection.
-But in most cases when this happens, it's an emergency situation and you don't have a jug of antifreeze handy.
+Add water or coolant to the radiator or coolant reservoir if it is low.
+Actually, you should add premixed coolant or a 50/50 mixture of antifreeze and water to maintain the proper freezing, boilover and corrosion protection.
+But in most cases when this happens, it's an emergency situation and you won't have a jug of antifreeze handy.
 If that's the case, add water now, then drain out some of the coolant later and offset the extra water by adding the proper amount of antifreeze.

-You may have a coolant leak.
-Visually inspect the system for leaks.
-Common leak points include radiator and heater hoses, the water pump and the radiator.
+Your engine may have overheated because of a coolant leak.
+Visually inspect the radiator, engine and cooling system for leaks.
+Common leak points include radiator and heater hoses, hose connections, the water pump and radiator.
 Internal leaks (such as a crack in the head or engine) can't be seen and can only be diagnosed by pressure testing the cooling system.